-Alongside their house tutor, students will have a house leader and an associate house leader who oversee overall academic and pastoral support.
-House leaders should be contacted in the case of extended absence, concerns around well-being or if you need to let us know about notable personal circumstances.
+Alongside their Kaiarahi, students will have a Kaiarataki (Dean) and an Ahorangi (Associate Dean) who oversee overall academic and pastoral support.
+Kaiarataki should be contacted in the case of extended absence, concerns around well-being or if you need to let us know about notable personal circumstances.